iamkimyeonju/Game-Theory-with-R/02-Mixed Strategy Nash Equilibrium.md

 - Do players randomize well over time?
 Pretty well…

 - How about under pressure?
 Do they become predictable?
-  Statisticians/Game Theorists starting to keep them honest…
+  Statisticians/Game Theorists are starting to keep them honest…

 - Other sports: Tennis players and serves, M. Walker and J.Wooders, American Economic Review (2001) “Maximax Play and Wimbeldom” Volume